swellaby/get-package-version/README.md

 Lightwieght utility for retrieving the version of globally installed npm packages

 ## Globally as a bin
-Coming soon
+Install the package globally: `npm install -g get-pkg-version`
+Use it to retreive to retrieve a package version like this: `get-pkg-version <pkg-name>`
+For example: `get-pkg-version get-pkg-version`

 ## Programatically in node
-Install the package into your proejct `npm install --save get-pkg-version`
+Install the package into your proejct: `npm install --save get-pkg-version`

 Import it into your application and pass it a version:
 ```